seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Why do you look so strange upon your wife?

 **BERTRAM**
+She's none of mine, my lord.

+**DIANA**
+If you shall marry,
+You give away this hand, and that is mine;
+You give away heaven's vows, and those are mine;
+You give away myself, which is known mine;
+For I by vow am so embodied yours,
+That she which marries you must marry me,
+Either both or none.

+**LAFEU**
+Your reputation comes too short for my daughter; you
+are no husband for her.

+**BERTRAM**
 My lord, this is a fond and desperate creature,
-Whom sometime I have laugh'd with.
+Whom sometime I have laugh'd with: let your highness
+Lay a more noble thought upon mine honor
+Than for to think that I would sink it here.

+**KING**
+Sir, for my thoughts, you have them ill to friend
+Till your deeds gain them: fairer prove your honor
+Than in my thought it lies. ...

 **DIANA**
+...
 Good my lord,
 Ask him upon his oath, if he does think
 He had not my virginity.

 **KING**
-What say'st thou to her?
+What say'st thou to her? ...

 **BERTRAM**
+...
 She's impudent, my lord,
 And was a common gamester to the camp.

 **DIANA**